thehellmaker/thehellmaker-site/src/content/blog/why-is-writing-to-WAL-faster-than-DB-writes.md

 5. Modify transaction metadata to ensure durability.

-These updates occur at different locations on disk, leading to random writes.
+These updates occur at different locations on disk, leading to random writes which are more timeconsuming and inefficient compared to sequential append only I/O. This is also shown in Figure 2. where the single primary write to WAL leads to multiple auxilliary writes to other pages in the databases.

 ## Is WAL always faster?